bestbat/Homura/Docs/English/TWEAKS.md

 ------------ | -------------
  Borderlands 2 (Steam) | The game dont start if this game gets started over steam, but works if you start the "Borderlands2.exe" with steam in the background.
 The game dont start if this game gets started over steam, but works if you start the "Borderlands2.exe" with steam in the background.`WINEPREFIX=/home/$USER/.local/share/Homura/Games/Steam wine "/home/$USER/.local/share/Homura/Games/Steam/drive_c/Program Files/Steam/steamapps/common/Borderlands 2/Binaries/Win32/Borderlands2.exe"`
 SUPERHOT (Steam) | Here i guess steam picks the wrong exe, because SUPERHOT.exe crashs but SH.exe not.`WINEPREFIX=/home/$USER/.local/share/Homura/Games/Steam wine "/home/$USER/.local/share/Homura/Games/Steam/drive_c/Program Files/Steam/steamapps/common/SUPERHOT/SH.exe"`
-Anno 1404 (Steam) | If you get a blackscreen then use "Applying a fix" tool.
+Anno 1404 (Steam) | If you get a blackscreen then you can fix it with one click with the function "Applying a fix".
 FarCry (Steam) | Disable "Fullscreen" in the "FarCry Config" tool and let automatically detect the graphic settings.
 Then the graphics should be set to the worst, this is also correct because the game does not start with higher graphics settings.
 The Elder Scrolls V: Skyrim (Steam) | Enable "Windowed Mode" at the start and change the graphic settings to very low so that you stay under 4GB ram usage.
 PAYDAY 2 (Steam) | Depth of field must be switched off in graphic settings to avoid graphic errors.